Add To Your WishlistBiology Hybrid Zoom (Grades 8-12)

 General Standards:

-The learner demonstrates an understanding of basic concepts and processes in Biology as deepened by other disciplines to analyze/solve problems critically, think innovatively / creatively, and make informed decisions to enhance the integrity and wellness of the human person, protect the environment and conserve resources to sustain the quality of life.Students should expect daily assignments as well as projects, quizzes, tests, and laboratory reports.
+The student will demonstrate an understanding of basic concepts and processes in Biology as deepened by other disciplines to analyze/solve problems critically, think innovatively / creatively, and make informed decisions to enhance the integrity and wellness of the human person, protect the environment and conserve resources to sustain the quality of life.
+Students should expect daily assignments as well as projects, quizzes, tests, and laboratory reports.
 Students will also learn problem solving skills and important study skill tips during the course.
+The course will meet Next Generation Science Standards and state standards.

-Biology Grade Level Assessment: $25 (Optional)
+Biology Grade Level Assessment: $25 (Optional):

 If your child has recently finished Biology, left the school system mid year to homeschool, or will be going into Biology; a pre-assessment is a great key to check mastery.
 Using Quizizz a code will be provided for the student to take the assessment.
 The assessment will cover all of the state standards needed to check Biology mastery.
 The student will need to devote 40-70 minutes to the assessment.
 The parent will be needed to supervise that additional window or internet help is not used during the test to have a true test of accuracy/comprehension.
 Biology assessments can be taken at any time during the year.
 After, a grade will be provided immediately.
 The parent will then receive a copy of the test and a recommendation regarding skill mastery.

-Online Format
+Online Format:

 This includes access to a customized Biology Google Classroom, online textbook, labs, interactive graded assessments, and live group Zooms.
 The course will follow a hybrid format, with tasks to complete each week in Google Classroom in addition to live Zooms.
+Students will be expected to keep up the pacing and work independently in Google Classroom each week.

-Mid Year Registration
+Mid Year Registration:

 Meetings: